sparticle999/SpaceCompany/README.md

 - Reworked Science Techs
 - Balanced Science Tab
 - Removed the ability for science to be clicked - it can only be gained slowly
-- Added energy and charcoal engines
+- Energy and Charcoal engines
-- Added Charcoal
+- Charcoal
 - Removed Gas

 v0.0.1